-How to Check WSL Versions
+How to Check WSL Distro Versions

-WSL allows users to develop and run applications within a GNU/Linux environment on a Windows computer.
+Windows Subsystem for Linux allows users to develop and run applications within a GNU/Linux environment on a Windows computer.
 Previous to this feature release we needed Virtual Machines (VMs), and dual boot setups were much more common if you wanted local test environments.

 wsl1 vs wsl2